boomboomllc/boomboomllc.github.io/privacy-policy.md

 - **Access, update, or delete your personal data.**
 - **Opt-out of analytics tracking** via device settings.
+- **Opt-out of personalized ads** and data sharing for advertising by adjusting your device settings or through third-party opt-out tools.
 - **Request a copy of your data** or withdraw consent for data collection.

 To exercise your rights, contact us at [Your Contact Email].